 - i.
 Executive and non-executive members of the Board of Directors, including the Managing Director: - ii.
 Members of Senior Management who report directly to the Managing Director: - iii.
-Heads of corporate control functions; - iv.
-Employees that individually or collectively assume significant risks for the Company and for the managed assets; - v. personnel whose total remuneration is in the same wage ranges as sub categories ii) and iv) if their activities have or could have a significant impact on the risk profile of the Company or of the managed assets.
+Heads of control functions: - iv.
+Employees that individually or collectively assume significant risks for the Company and for the managed assets; - v.
+Personnel whose total remuneration is in the same wage ranges as sub categories ii) and iv) if their activities have or could have a significant impact on the risk profile of the Company or of the managed assets.

-Furthermore, as a Company belonging to a banking group, among the Company Risk Takers, those who have a significant impact on the risk profile of the Intesa Sanpaolo Group (so-called "Intesa Sanpaolo Group Risk Takers") are also identified in application of the provisions of Directive (EU) 2019/878 (so-called CRD V) as amended by the Directive 2019/878/EU and by the Delegated Regulation (EU) 2021/923 which concretely implements and integrates the provisions of the Directiveand pursuant to Circular 285/2013 and represented in the "Rules for identifying Risk Takers" set out in the Parent Company's Policies.
+Furthermore, as a Company belonging to a banking group, among the Company Risk Takers, those who have a significant impact on the risk profile of the ISP Group (so-called "ISP Group Risk Takers") are also identified in application of the provisions of Directive (EU) 2019/878 (so-called CRD V) as amended by the Directive 2019/878/EU and by the Delegated Regulation (EU) 2021/923 which concretely implements and integrates the provisions of the Directive and pursuant to Circular 285/2013 and represented in the "Rules for identifying Risk Takers" set out in the Intesa Sanpaolo's Policies.

-On the first working day of January 2023 FAM UK Company Risk Takers, were 7 people, including executive and non-executive members of the Board of Directors.
+On the first working day of January 2024 FAM UK Company Risk Takers, were 7 people, including executive and non-executive members of the Board of Directors.
 Among these, it should be noted that two of them are also identified as Group Risk Takers at the same date.